awmottaz/tonymottaz.com/content/marching-snare-drum-tuning/index.md

 ---
-title: Marching snare drums that sound good
+title: How to tune a marching snare drum
-date: 2023-04-12
+date: 2023-04-13
 layout: layouts/post.njk
 tags:
 	- post